 Sinhagad trek start point is at the Sinhagad Paytha.
 Although there is a proper motor road all the way to the top, most adventurers, nature lovers and trekking enthusiasts abandon it.
 Sinhagad trekking route is simple and the difficulty level is easy.
 The panoramic views along the way are extremely breathtaking.
 Some of these you will totally miss if you go up in a car or on a bike.
 The Sinhagad Fort trek distance from the base ie. Sinhagad Paytha is 2.7 km.
 It will take around 3-4 hours for the amateur climbers. and even less for the trekking pros.
 There is no better place than this near the city.
 You must start your trek early in the morning for the excellent views.
 And you should try out Sinhagad Fort trekking in monsoon for the best experience.

-Things to carry along
+Important Things to Carry

 Sinhagad Fort Entry Fee